The ´Ayurveda facts´ you´ve heard: Are they really true?

 Tip if you’re struggling with the loss of dear ones of cancer

 I became motivated to study Ayurveda after I lost both of my parents of cancer, even before my 30th birthday.
 Also, I lost some other close people of cancer, like most people do these days.
 If you´re interested in my experience and how I dealt with the hurt and losses, you might be interested in reading my book.
 I started an inner journey after and during my loss, which resulted in working and travelling all over the world for more than 14 years but I also immersed myself in spiritual texts and practises.
 I am convinced that every crisis has the opportunity for a positive transformation in it.
 Click here to read more about the book, Safety Stop, I´m currently still writing.

 Doubts in regards to Ayurveda?

 Do you have a belief about Ayurveda from which you´re not sure if its true or just a myth?
 Let me know and I might be able to shine some light on your question or open a discussion.
-A big thanks to Unsplash for providing all the pictures in this article and to my teacher Atreya Smith and the European Institute of Vedic Studies for being very professional, helpful and patient during and after my study and for making this study available to us not living in India.
+A big thanks to Unsplash for providing all the pictures in this article and to my teacher Atreya Smith for being very professional, helpful and patient during and after my study and for making this study available to us not living in India.

 Would you like to study more about Ayurveda and learn more about a healthy lifestyle?